-The establishment is licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose but is not carrying out this activity.
+The establishment is licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose.

 Summary of inspection findings

 The HTA found the Designated Individual (DI) and the Licence Holder (LH) to be suitable in accordance with the requirements of the legislation.